 Applications will be considered through the Action Medical Research peer review system for research to help children with brain damage or other mental or physical disability at birth in particular through research into effective physiotherapy treatments and the dissemination of the results to the public.

 Applicants who apply in this topic area and whose Principal Investigator or Joint Principal Investigator is a full member of the Chartered Society of Physiotherapy are eligible to apply for up to £250,000 (our normal upper limit for project grants is £200,000).
+The charities will fund on a 50:50 basis and Action will administer the award.

 Applications will be assessed in competition with other applications within the Action Medical Research remit across a broad range of disciplines.
 Applications should be for nationally/internationally competitive research of high scientific merit likely to be published in a high impact journal and be presented at national/international conferences, with the potential to move the field forward scientifically and with potential clinical impact in the short to medium term.